 - Merging: Changing lanes without checking the other lane thoroughly and maintaining the proper speed can cause a bad accident.

 - Blind Spots: Vehicles that sit in another’s blind spot are much more at risk for a sideswipe collision, especially in high clearance vehicles, due to the large blind spots they have.
+This unfortunately can be a frequent occurrence in tractor trailer and other crashes involving commercial motor vehicles.
+Truck drivers often fails to see passenger vehicles in their blind spots, and merging into those spots can force the passenger vehicle off the road.

 - Road Rage: Drivers experiencing road rage can be highly illogical and as such commit illogical acts such as deliberately causing accidents which include sideswipe collisions.

-Who is the at fault driver in a sideswipe collision?
-The at fault driver in a sideswipe collision is generally the driver who fails to maintain a single lane, however the liability can be shared by other drivers if they did something to force the vehicle out of its lane.
 What happens if multiple parties caused the accident?
 Who pays for the damages?
 This depends on what state the accident occurred in and if it is an at-fault or no-fault state.
-In an at fault state there are other factors to look at, such as if the state is a comparative negligence or contributory negligence state.
+In an at fault state like Virginia, there are other factors to look at, such as if the state is a comparative negligence or contributory negligence state.
 Each state has specific rules.
-Texas, for instance, is a comparative negligence state.
+Virginia, for instance, is a contributory negligence state.
 If the case went to trial, the jury would weigh the negligence of both parties involved in the accident.
-If found by the jury to be fifty percent or less at fault, you might recover that percent of the damages.
-If found at fifty one percent at fault or to be the cause of the accident, you would be unable to recover anything.
-In no-fault states, your own insurance pays for the damages to both your person and vehicle.
-If you happen to live in a contributory negligence state or the accident occurred in one and any percentage of liability is assessed to you, you may be completely unable to recover any damages at all.
+If found by the jury to be even partially at fault for causing the collision that led to your injuries, you might be prevented from recovering any compensation in that case.

 How can I help prevent sideswipe accidents?

 - Check your blind spots before changing lanes.
 Every time you change lanes, make sure to carefully check your blind spots to ensure another vehicle has not gotten into it while your attention was elsewhere.
+This is especially important when you are a truck driver.

 - Keep an eye on high clearance vehicles and eighteen wheelers.
 Drivers of larger trucks sit high off the road to help improve visibility.
 They still have large blind spots, which can contribute to accidents.
 When traveling next to these types of vehicles, try to keep out of their blind spot even if that means decreasing or increasing your speed to travel in a location that is safer.
+Do not travel at the same speed next to a large tractor trailer or truck for periods of time, as the truck may forget about your presence, not see you, and then merge into you.

 - Be careful while merging.
 When merging, make sure there is enough room for your vehicle to complete the maneuver.
 If you notice another vehicle trying to merge lanes, take care that your vehicle is not in the way.
+Remember, if you are the merging vehicle, the vehicles that are already in the roadway should have the right of way.

 - Avoid driving while intoxicated.
 By avoiding driving while intoxicated you can keep yourself and others on the road safer.
+You will avoid many of the problems that can arise by drunk driving, including loss of control of the vehicle.

 - Keep an eye on other drivers.
 Watching other drivers is important any time you share the road with other vehicles.
 If you notice another vehicle driving erratically or swerving, attempt to stay out of their way even if it means pulling over until they pass by.
 This decreases your chance of getting in an accident.
+Drive defensively to avoid or at least minimize crashes from other drivers.

 For a legal consultation with a personal injury lawyer, call 434-817-3100